Dorialexander/Pyllica/README.md

 <li><b>month</b> = month of the startdate file</li>
 <li><b>day</b> = day of the stardate file</li>
 <li><b>item</b> = number of newspapers retrieved</li>
-<li><b>ranging</b> = rate of fetching.
-For instance, a ranging of 7, will give you a newspaper every week.
+<li><b>rate</b> = rate of fetching.
+For instance, a rate of 7, will give you a newspaper every week.
 This is especially useful if you look for journalistic texts that appears on a non-daily basis (a weekly chronicle…).</li>
 <li><b>firstpage</b> = the first page you are looking for.</li>
 <li><b>lastpage</b> = the last page you are looking for.
 If you only fetch one page, put the same number as firstpage.
 Till the end of the XIXth century, french newspapers usually cormprises 4 pages: if you are looking for the whole newspaper lastpage=4 should do the trick.</li>
 <li><b>sep1</b> = the first separator in order to isolate the beginning of a press section from the early part of a page.
 This parameter is optional</li>